-- a) List of preferred undergraduate courses.
-Please be advised that every effort will be made to accommodate your requests, and to give you the same courses fall and spring.
-However, this cannot be guaranteed.
-Course assignments are based on departmental need and schedule availability.
-All decisions are made by the Department Chairperson. - b) Schedule availability.
-Please submit your day availability to match course schedule, e.g., MW, TR, WF, or M, T, W, R, F. Also indicate times of day when available. - 2.
+- 1. Students who hold a M.A. or M.S. degree may apply to be adjunct faculty.
+Students may apply for consideration here. - 2.
 PsyD Graduate Committee (core faculty) will review list of students interested in adjunct faculty positions and will make recommendations to Department Chairperson.
 The Committee will consider the following factors in making a recommendation using the following as a guide: adjunct teaching is a rigorous and demanding activity and requires students to be exceeding expectations in the doctoral program.
 Students who have missed deadlines for required coursework, milestones, or GA assignments are not exceeding expectations in the doctoral program and will not be considered for adjunct faculty appointments.